wangyinfeng/wangyinfeng.github.io/resume-marvell.md

  - Project introduction
 Stacking is a method of connect two or more physical switch chips to build a larger system that behaves as a single logical entity, to provide high port density, centralized management, redundancy, modularity and flexible, distributed approach for data center network solution.
  - My works and achivement
-I was responsible for porting stacking function to the new hardware platform, based on the MPC8536, BCM56840 and Linux platform, developed low level device drivers for new transceiver(via I2C), optimized port bit mapping, reduced CPU load by separating transceiver management to new thread, and fixed massive bugs about LACP/STP.
+I was responsible for porting stacking feature to the new hardware platform, the new hardware platform based on the MPC8536 CPU and BCM56840 network ASIC, the OS is IBM specified Linux(MCP); developed low level device drivers for new transceiver(via I2C), optimized port bit mapping, reduced CPU load by separating transceiver management to new thread, and fixed massive bugs about LACP/STP.
 - TOR switch Gryphon stacking
  - Project introduction
 Gryphon is IBM's second generation all 10G standalone TOR (Top of Rack) switch.
  - My works and achivement
 I was responsible for doing modification about the BCM SDK to adapting new hardware platform(from BCM56840 to BCM56846).
-And developed new approach to speed up image file transfer, by using the benefit of the Boardcom HiGig technology to transfer file by ATP(Acknowledge Transfer Protocol) instead of socket, image file dispatch time was reduced by 90%.
+And developed new approach to speed up image file transfer, by using the benefit of the Boardcom HiGig technology to transfer the image files by ATP(Acknowledge Transfer Protocol) instead of socket, image files dispatch time was reduced by 90%.
 And fixed massive bugs related with HW-specified, thread deadlock, CPU spike, CLI, SNMP etc.
 - Heterogeneous switch StockCar
  - Project introduction